dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 pasted elsewhere.

 This allows chemical behavior to be encoded in one place, but reused.
-It exponentiates the variety available to It's analogous to an input/output adapter, like a 1/4" to 1/8" headphone adapter.
+It exponentiates the variety available to our genetic programs.
+It's analogous to an input/output adapter, like a 1/4" to 1/8" headphone adapter.
 It's also analogous to interfaces and inheritance in object oriented programming.
 The point is: our bodies evolved similar mechanisms to work with similar chemicals.
 And particularly, to work with different spatial aspects of a specific chemical messenger's chemistry.
 This is why some SSRI's have such a wide array of recepter activity.
 Different parts of the drug fit different locks.
 And this is true with engodenous chemicals too.

 ### Blood Flow and Neuropharmacology

 The point is, when someone takes a drug, it flows in through the arteries and hits the places that receive the most blood first.
 It then reaches the capillaries.
 But if it's a charged particle, it takes forever for it to penetrate the blood brain barrier, if it's at all possible.
-This is because the molecule needs to undergo several chemical changes, which can take a lot of time or be nearly impossible.
-And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
+This is because the molecule needs to undergo several chemical changes, which can take a lot of time or be nearly impossible.` And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
 This is why strong acids and bases are incredibly dangerous -- *JESUS CHRIST CUTTING COCAINE WITH BAKING SODA IS EVIL*.
 Strong acids and bases could damage the blood brain barrier and cause hellacious damage.
 I dont' know enough of the structure of the endothelial cells in the blood brain barrier to know if it's a significant problem.

 > By the way, cigarette manufacturers include ammonia by the way
 > because it changes nicotine into its "crack" form.
 The freebase